mikeobrien/FubuMVC.Swank/README.md

 public class UserGetHandler
 {
 	[ErrorDescription(HttpStatusCode.NotFound, "Not Found", "These are some lovely comments.")]
-	[ErrorDescription(HttpStatusCode.Unauthorized, "Not Authorized", "These are some lovely comments.")] public UserModel Execute_Id() { ... }
+	[ErrorDescription(403, "Not Authorized", "These are some lovely comments.")] public UserModel Execute_Id() { ... }
 }
 ```